 We note that our joint Bayesian modeling analyses focused on only the 56 species which had sufficient representation across the metabarcoding data set to achieve model convergence (observed in >10 technical PCR replicates) and thus reliable quantitative estimates (Figures S1-3).
-This joint modeling approach yielded site-, species-, and year-specific larval abundances for 56 fish species spanning a 23-year period, allowing for quantification of abundance with DNA metabarcoding data.
+Model fits yielded site-, species-, and year-specific larval abundances for 56 fish species spanning a 23-year period.

 Fisheries Target Displacement by Tropicalization of Fish Communities Associated with the Marine Heatwave